Mo-yis/CutterPlus/README.md

 - Blocks that can only be obtained by burning cannot be obtained from a stone cutter, such as the smooth_stones.
 - The stone-cutter can only process solid articles and articles without NBT label.(From the design point of view.)
 - Blocks of the same type (with different appearance) can be transformed into each other (block, stair, slab, wall).
-- The mossy_cobblestone and the mossy_stone_bricks are processed from the cobblestone and the stone_bricks, so they can not be transformed into each other.
+- The mossy_cobblestone and the mossy_stone_bricks are processed from the cobblestone and the stone_bricks, so they can not be transformed into each other.Other situations are similar.
 - Stairs can be processed into corresponding slab.

 <a href="#Contents">回到目录 Back to contents</a>